16

 And users seem to agree because there aren’t any complaints about the feel of this bike.

-Instead of using weight to increase the flywheel’s momentum, the M3i uses rotational speed.
+Instead of using weight to increase the flywheel’s momentum, the M3i Studio Plus uses rotational speed.
 This bike is designed so that the flywheel spins faster than pretty much any other indoor cycle around.

 The result is a smooth feel without the need for a massive flywheel.

-With an automotive grade belt drive system and eddy current magnetic resistance, the M3i can provide as smooth and silent a ride as any.
+With an automotive grade belt drive system and eddy current magnetic resistance, the Studio Plus can provide as smooth and silent a ride as any.

 Again, this elegant design feature serves an important function- it allows this bike to accommodate users anywhere from 4’10” to 7′ tall.